cosmos/cosmos-sdk/docs/interfaces/rest.md

 * **Listener:** A [listener](https://golang.org/pkg/net/#Listener) from the net package.

 Of the five, the only attribute that application developers need interact with is the `router`: they need to add routes to it so that the REST server can properly handle queries.
 See the next section for more information on registering routes.

+In order to enable the REST Server in an SDK application, the `rest.ServeCommand` needs to be added to the application's command-line interface.
+See the [above section](#application-rest-interface) for more information.

 ## Registering Routes